LinkFrost/letsthink/README.md

 ### Local Development

-We have included a `install_modules.sh` shell script to automatically install all node modules for every service locally.
-This is not required to run the app with docker compose, however.
+We have included a `install_modules.sh` shell script to install all node modules for every service locally.
+This is not required to run the app with docker compose, but is needed for developing locally or running individual services through npm.